 A: Yes.
-Our Articles of Amendment and Restatement, as may be amended from time to time, which we refer to as our "charter," prohibits the ownership of more than 9.8% in value of the aggregate of our outstanding shares of capital stock (which includes common stock, preferred stock and convertible stock we may issue) and more than 9.8% in value or number of shares, whichever is more restrictive, of the aggregate of our then outstanding common stock, unless exempted (prospectively or retroactively) by our board of directors.
+Our Articles of Amendment and Restatement, as may be amended from time to time, which we refer to as our "charter," prohibits the ownership of more than 9.8% in value of the aggregate of our outstanding shares of capital stock (which includes common stock, preferred stock and convertible stock we may issue) and more than 9.8% in value or number of shares, whichever is more restrictive, of the aggregate of our then outstanding Class A, Class D, Class I or Class T shares of common stock, unless exempted (prospectively or retroactively) by our board of directors.
 This prohibition may discourage large investors from purchasing our shares and may limit your ability to transfer your shares.
 To comply with tax rules applicable to REITs, we will require our record holders to provide us with detailed information regarding the beneficial ownership of our shares on an annual basis.
 These restrictions are designed to, among other purposes, enable us to comply with the ownership restrictions imposed on REITs by the Internal Revenue Code.
 See "Description of Capital Stock-Restriction on Ownership of Shares of Capital Stock."